-DIY shell Christmas ornaments made with found seashells and tissue paper.
+DIY seashell Christmas ornaments made with found oyster shells and tissue paper.
 A fun and easy way to decorate your Christmas tree.

 - Dremel or drill